DarenKostov/DAK-cpp-utils/vectorUtils/README.md

 # Vector Utils
-\- Some functions (shorcuts (not macros)) that I was too tired (lazy) to rewrite each time I needed to perform a vector operation
+\- Some functions (shortcuts (not macros)) that I was too tired (lazy) to rewrite each time I needed to perform a vector operation

 #### How to use